ckaestne/seai/assignments/I3_requirements_risks.md

 The assignment is worth 100 points.
 For full credit, we expect:
 * [ ] 20 points: Goals are listed and appropriately grouped.
 The goals relate to the scenario and are reasonably complete.
 * [ ] 10 points: Environment entities and machine components relevant to the scenario are listed.
 The machine components include at least one AI component that performs image recognition.
-* [ ] 20 points: A selected requirement (REQ) is clearly stated.
-Environmental assumptions (ENV) and machine specifications (SPEC) needed to establish this requirement are included.
+* [ ] 5 points: A selected requirement (REQ) is clearly stated.
+The requirement should mention only those phenomena in the world.
+* [ ] 7 points: Environmental assumptions (ENV) are clearly stated.
+These assumptions should mention only those phenomena in the world.
+* [ ] 7 points: Machine specifications (SPEC) are clearly stated.
+These specifications should mention only those phenoman in the interface between the world and the machine.
-* [ ] 30 points: A fault tree that shows possible causes behind the violation of the requirement selected in Q3 is included.
-At least three minimal cut sets are identified.
+* [ ] 15 points: A fault tree that shows possible causes behind the violation of the requirement selected in Q3 is included.
 The included fault tree is syntactically valid.
+* [ ] 15 points: Three minimal cut sets are identified from the fault tree (5 points per each min cut set).
-* [ ] 20 points: Three mitigation strategies for the cut sets identified in Q4 are included.
+* [ ] 21 points: Three mitigation strategies for the cut sets identified in Q4 are included (7 points per each mitigation).

 ## Groupwork option